ramyardaneshgar/HTB-Writeup-Database-Enumeration/README.md

 ### **Step 1: Retrieving Database Schema**

-Schema enumeration provides a detailed view of the database architecture, including tables and their columns.
+To gain a deeper understanding of the database architecture, I retrieved the schema for all tables and columns.

 #### **Command:**
 ```bash
 sqlmap -u "http://www.example.com/?id=1" --schema
 ```

+#### **Rationale:**
+- **`--schema`** provided a complete map of the database architecture, including tables, columns, and their data types.
+This step is essential for identifying potential high-value targets.

 #### **Output:**
 ```plaintext